redox-os/website/content/news/this-month-260331.md

 - (build) Wildan Mubarok removed the recipe build time identifier in favor of recipe source commit hash identifier to improve bug reproduction
 - (build) Wildan Mubarok reduced the local package installation time
 - (build) Wildan Mubarok reduced the Podman container setup time by moving more build tools to Cookbook
-- (build) Wildan Mubarok fixed a error when a recipe is using a Git repository with patch files, changes its `rev` data type
+- (build) Wildan Mubarok fixed an error when a recipe that uses a patch file to a Git repository, changes the pinned tag or commit hash
 - (build) bjorn3 enabled networking in all Redox variants to unify configurations
 - (build) bjorn3 replaced SATA with NVMe in QEMU where possible
 - (build) bjorn3 enabled xHCI by default in QEMU x86-64 USB